a-demidenko/LG-TV-devmode-autoreset/README.md

 1. Create a new [Cloudflare Worker](https://dash.cloudflare.com/) .
 2. Copy the code from [src/worker.js](src/worker.js) into the worker.
 3. Configure environment variables for your TV tokens.
-You can use the [dev-manager-desktop](https://github.com/webosbrew/dev-manager-desktop) program to obtain the tokens.
+You can use the [dev-manager-desktop](https://github.com/webosbrew/dev-manager-desktop/releases/latest) program to obtain the tokens.
-4. Set a schedule for the worker to run (recommended: daily).
+4. Set a schedule for the worker to run.

 ### Configuration